roessig/verify-nn/README.md

 ### Execution
+Chage into the folder src, i.e. `cd src`.

 Run `python3 execute.py` to execute a simple example.
 This will create a folder logs at the root of the repository.
 The configuration parameters can be changed directly in the file `execute.py`.

 For normal execution, use the following arguments: